jcuadraUAI/plaga/_pages/home.md

-At UAI we are part of the [Faculty of Liberal Arts](https://artesliberales.uai.cl/) and the [Physics + Astro group](http://physics-astro.uai.cl/), while at PUC we are part of the [Institute for Astrophysics](http://www.astro.puc.cl/).
+At UAI we are part of the [Faculty of Liberal Arts](https://artesliberales.uai.cl/) and the [Physics + Astro group](http://physics-astro.uai.cl/), while students at PUC are part of the [Institute for Astrophysics](http://www.astro.puc.cl/).

 Our work on formation and evolution of planetary systems is performed